|Training + Education

 2013-2015, Health Outcomes Award, PhRMA Foundation Pre-Doctoral Fellowship

-1.Rodday AM, Parsons SK, Correll CU, Robb AS, Zima BT, Saunders TS, Leslie LK.
-Child and Adolescent Psychiatrists’ Attitudes and Practices Prescribing Second Generation Antipsychotics.
-(In press, Journal of Child and Adolescent Psychopharmacology, 2014).
+7.Rodday AM, Parsons SK, Mankiw C, Correll CU, Robb AS, Zima BT, Saunders TS, Leslie LK.
+Child and Adolescent Psychiatrists’ Reported Monitoring Behaviors for Second-Generation Antipsychotics.
+Journal of Child and Adolescent Psychopharmacology.
+2015; 25(4):351-361.

-8.Rodday AM, Pedowitz E, Mayer DK, Ratichek SJ, Given CW, Parsons SK on behalf of the HSCT-CHESS Study.
+9.Rodday AM, Pedowitz E, Mayer DK, Ratichek SJ, Given CW, Parsons SK on behalf of the HSCT-CHESS Study.
 Parental caregiving of children prior to hematopoietic stem cell transplant.
-Research in Nursing and Health, 2012; 35(4):328-339.
+Research in Nursing and Health.
+2012; 35(4):328-339.

-9.Rodday AM, Triedman JK, Alexander ME, Cohen JT, Ip S, Newburger JW, Parsons SK, Trikalinos TA, Wong JB, Leslie LK.
-ECG screening for disorders that cause sudden cardiac death in asymptomatic children: A meta-analysis.
-Pediatrics 2012; 129(4): e999-e1010.
+10.Rodday AM, Triedman JK, Alexander ME, Cohen JT, Ip S, Newburger JW, Parsons SK, Trikalinos TA, Wong JB, Leslie LK.
+Electrocardiogram Screening for Disorders That Cause Sudden Cardiac Death in Asymptomatic Children: A Meta-Analysis.
+Pediatrics.
+2012; 129(4): e999-e1010.